sonicakes/signup-multi/README.md

 At the end of the sign up flow, the collected values are printed in the console.

 The intended purpose is to sign up for imaginary portal Frightbook which is like Facebook for monsters.
-Its description can be found here: XXX
+Its description can be found here: [Frightbook Demo](https://preview.shorthand.com/oGc9pvG7p2CcHpMW)

 ---